christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/Perret-Tower/README.md

 4- Online vs. batch learning: The C++ program uses an online approach to update the eigenvalues ​​and eigenvectors, while the Python program uses a batch approach.
 This may lead to differences in the convergence of the results.

 5- Handling missing data: The Python program ignores rows without payload, which can reduce the number of data rows processed, while the C++ program does not seem to have this logic.
+Payload is the part of a message or data transmission containing the essential information intended for the end user, often distinguished from control or header data.

 ### Solutions